maoyuans/chronicles-of-terre/subclasses/rogue-gunslinger.md

 ## Skirmish Trainings

 When you take this architype at 3rd level, you gain proficiency in (exotic) firearms.
-Additionally, firearms you wield have the [Point-Blank](../homebrew/firearms#Properties) property.
+Additionally, firearms you wield gain the [Point-Blank](../homebrew/firearms#Properties) property.

 ## Steel and Sulphur